taiwotman/mcp-card-reader/README.md

 └── README.md
 ```

 This project bridges magnetic stripe card readers with an MCP-compliant Flask API.
 It extracts first names from Track 1 data and exposes them via a structured endpoint for editorial, onboarding, or demo workflows.

-## 🚀 Features
-- Serial card reader integration
-- MCP-compliant tool interface
-- Modular Flask architecture
-- Unit-tested parsing logic
-- Ready for containerization or cloud deployment

-## 🛠 Usage
-1. Connect your card reader via USB/Serial
-2. Run `python run.py`
-3. Swipe a card and POST to `/mcp` with tool `extract_first_name`

-## Compliance
-Ensure PCI DSS compliance when handling real cardholder data.

-# 🧠 MCP Card Reader API

-A modular, MCP-compliant Flask API that reads Track 1 magnetic stripe data and extracts first names for editorial, onboarding, and demo workflows.
 Built for reproducibility, stakeholder clarity, and secure integration.

 ## 🚀 Features
 - Serial card reader integration (USB/COM)